vivianle05/SI206-HW4-F24/README.md

 git push
 ```

-#### Step 7: Submit a link for your repository on GitHub on Canvas by the due date.
+#### Step 7: Submit a link for your repository on GitHub on Canvas by Friday September 27, 2024 @11:59PM.

-You can find the link in the browser window.
+You can find the link in the browser window or after clicking the green <Code> button.